This post may contain affiliate links, please see the privacy policy for details.

 • Scoop about ¼ cup of the dough out into the palm of your hand, roll the dough into a ball.

-• Take the ball of dough and roll it in the bowl of sugar so that it is generously covered in sugar.
+• Take the ball of dough and roll it in the bowl of white sugar so that it is generously covered in sugar.
 Set the ball onto a baking sheet then dip your fingers into the cup of water to dampen them and press the ball down lightly to flatten the ball a bit.

 • Repeat this step, keeping plenty of space between the cookies on the baking sheet.
 You should be able to fit about 5 to 6 cookies on each sheet.